I love everything weird and colorful in this world, and I try to live a life that will make the world a little better once I'm gone.

 This project is also great for church youth groups or Sunday school classes to decorate the church for Halloween.

 I have made some Christian-themed templates that you can use as stencils.
-At the end of the article, I've mentioned some other great sites that also offer free stencils.
+At the end of the article, I've mentioned some other great sites offering free stencils.

 How to Print